 - Recognize that a single solution is not likely going to meet your global needs.
 There is just too much disparity in price, suitability to local requirements, and availability of support.
 It is typical to have 3-5 solutions for truly global companies.

 - Ask for best practices from your vendor or implementation partner.
-The POI Survey found that 20% of respondents felt strongly that they received best practices in combination with their solution.
+The POI Survey found that 33% of respondents agreed/strongly agreed that they received best practices in combination with their solution.
 You often have to ask to receive best practice support from the vendors.
 You should find out the background(s) of those who are expected to deliver best practices as part of your project.
 Many vendors have a separate team that can support this effort.
 It is important to document upfront the sort of best practices you are looking for and incorporate this need into the scope of work.

 - Understand specifically what the capabilities each Retail Execution solution offers relative to off-line and complex pricing.
 There isn’t a need to jointly develop or custom build the vendors solution.
 There are numerous solutions in market today that have these capabilities and have so for years.

 - Consider how advanced retail execution capabilities like image recognition, gamification, retail activity optimization, embedded social capabilities, and guided selling can be added to your sales tool-kit to provide line of sight to in-store opportunities and execution at the store level.